 SHG Living’s Homemade Modern makes a table all out of cdx plywood by simply cutting out shapes and stacking them on top of one another to create a base for his table.
 Why not.
 He cuts and stacks the sheet organically, or shall I say free-form.
 Why not have a little fun with it.
 Your version will be your very own creation.
 Every base will be different and unique.

 Robin Lewis takes a piece of beautiful wood bark someone gave him and makes a fruit bowl out of it.
 Who wouldn’t want to have one of these?

 Fundamental design thinking happens all around you.
 Design is the relationship of parts.
-It does not need to derive from a whole bunch of designer specified items.
+It does not need to derive from a whole bunch of designer-specified items.
 See what’s around you.
-Think of design as a series of still lives you create.
-Paul Cezanne painted apples.
-How are you presenting the apples in your kitchen?
-Are they just hanging out in a plastic bag, or are you visually presenting them to your eyes?
-Are the the “jewelry” on your counters?
+Think of design as a series of still lives.
+Paul Cezanne painted apples, a common fruit.
+Think about this the next time you put apples in a bowl on your kitchen counter?
+Are you visually presenting them to yourself?
+What relationship are they in?
+Are the “jewelry” on your counters?

-Those apples or objects could be beautiful rocks.
+Those apples/objects could be beautiful rocks.
 It could be one flower perfectly placed.
 It could be utilitarian jars placed in a certain configuration.
 It could be scraps of paper or other materials.
 It could be lights composed a certain way.
 It could be anything brought into a conscious creative relationship with each other.
 That’s good design.

 You don’t have to run out and buy a bunch of cheap items to fill your living spaces.
 Unique creative solutions with items that are meaningful to you are so much more interesting and compelling.
-That’s one thing the SHGLiving creatives are showing us in their projects.
+This is one important insight the SHGLiving creatives are showing us in their projects.

 Photo provided by Olesia Misty